dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

    **Razor Pages**:

-   In the app's `Index` page of a Razor Pages app, add the `Counter` component's namespace and embed the component into the page.
+   In the project's `Index` page of a Razor Pages app, add the `Counter` component's namespace and embed the component into the page.
 When the `Index` page loads, the `Counter` component is prerendered in the page.
-In the following example, replace the `{APP NAMESPACE}` placeholder with the app's namespace.
+In the following example, replace the `{APP NAMESPACE}` placeholder with the project's namespace.

    `Pages/Index.cshtml`: